 The potential for residual impacts on birds and bats as a result of wind turbine collisions, barotrauma and barrier effects was considered for significance against the Commonwealth Significant Impact Assessment (SIA) guidelines.
-Given the Project may also result in other impacts on fauna, such as habitat loss, SIAs were addressed in Attachment B4 (Assessment of Matters of National Environmental Significance) of the Preliminary Documentation.
+Given the Project may also result in other impacts on fauna, such as habitat loss, SIAs were addressed in Attachment B of the Preliminary Documentation.
 A summary of this assessment, as it relates to this report are presented below.